What is GA4? — Concept and Structure

 User

-| Category | Description |
+| Type | Description |

 |---|---|

-| Total Users | Users who visited at least once during the selected period |
+| Total Users | Number of users who visited at least once during selected period |

-| Active Users | Users who started an engaged session, triggered a conversion event, or first launched an app |
+| Active Users | Users who started engaged sessions, triggered conversion events, or first opened app |

 Session

-- Session where a conversion event occurred
+- Sessions where conversion events occurred

-- Session where 2+ pages or screens were viewed
+- Sessions viewing 2+ pages or screens

 Conversion